-- 1.1 This Consultation Statement has been prepared by the Earls Barton Neighbourhood Plan Project Group (EBNPPG) to conform with the legal obligations of the Neighbourhood Planning Regulations 2012. - 1.2 Section 15(2) of Part 5 of the Regulations sets out what a Consultation Statement should contain: - (a) contains details of the persons and bodies who were consulted about the proposed neighbourhood development plan; - (b) explains how they were consulted; - (c) summarises the main issues and concerns raised by the persons consulted; - (d) describes how these issues and concerns have been considered and, where relevant, addressed in the proposed neighbourhood development plan. - 1.3 This Consultation Statement summarises all non-statutory consultation undertaken with the community and other relevant statutory bodies and stakeholders in developing the Earls Barton Neighbourhood Development Plan.
-A further iteration of this Consultation Statement will be produced prior to submission of the Plan, to take account of the statutory Regulation 14 consultation that may raise issues and concerns and how these have been and how these have been addressed. - 1.4 The aims of the Earls Barton Neighbourhood Plan consultation process were to - 'front-load' the consultation, so that the Plan could be informed by the views of local people and other stakeholders from the earliest stage; - to ensure that consultation events and drop-in sessions enabled people 'have their say' and get feedback on the emerging plan at key points in the process and when decisions were required; - to engage with as wide a range of people as possible, using a variety of events and communication techniques; and - to ensure that results of consultation and updates on the neighbourhood plan were provided for local people as soon as possible after consultation events through the most appropriate and widely read media. - 1.5 Earls Barton Parish Council and EBNPPG have been explicit in their desire to make the neighbourhood plan a community led document.
+- 1.1 This Consultation Statement has been prepared by the Earls Barton Neighbourhood Plan Project Group (EBNPPG) to conform with the legal obligations of the Neighbourhood Planning Regulations 2012. - 1.2 Section 15(2) of Part 5 of the Regulations sets out what a Consultation Statement should contain: - (a) contains details of the persons and bodies who were consulted about the proposed neighbourhood development plan; - (b) explains how they were consulted; - (c) summarises the main issues and concerns raised by the persons consulted; - (d) describes how these issues and concerns have been considered and, where relevant, addressed in the proposed neighbourhood development plan. - 1.3 This Consultation Statement summarises all statutory and non-statutory consultation undertaken with the community and other relevant statutory bodies and stakeholders in developing the Earls Barton Neighbourhood Development Plan.
+The previous Consultation Statement issued in December 2013 set out all of the consultation up to the statutory Regulation 14 consultation.
+This version now takes account of that consultation carried out in March and April 2014 updating the report for the purposes of supporting the submission of the Plan to the Borough Council of Wellingborough. - 1.4 The aims of the Earls Barton Neighbourhood Plan consultation process were to - 'front-load' the consultation, so that the Plan could be informed by the views of local people and other stakeholders from the earliest stage; - to ensure that consultation events and drop-in sessions enabled people 'have their say' and get feedback on the emerging plan at key points in the process and when decisions were required; - to engage with as wide a range of people as possible, using a variety of events and communication techniques; and - to ensure that results of consultation and updates on the neighbourhood plan were provided for local people as soon as possible after consultation events through the most appropriate and widely read media. - 1.5 Earls Barton Parish Council and EBNPPG have been explicit in their desire to make the neighbourhood plan a community led document.
 The Project Group was established from community volunteers with Parish Council representation and the widest range of people and groups have tried to be engaged. - 1.6 Consultation was undertaken by the EBNPPG with the support of the Neighbourhood Plan Project Manager.
 Consultation events and surveys took place at the following stages in the neighbourhood planning process: - an initial launch event held on 18 April 2012 to commence the Neighbourhood Plan process, consider issues and challenges and to raise awareness of the project and a further drop-in session took place on 21 April.
-An exhibition was also located in the library between 19 April 7 May; - an 'issues' survey conducted between May and June 2012;
+An exhibition was also located in the library between 19 April 7 May;

-- a 'call for sites' from local landowners during July 2012; - a housing needs survey conduction in collaboration with the Borough Council of Wellingborough during August and September 2012; - a vision, objectives and strategic options workshop held on 15 November 2012 with follow up drop-in session on 17 November 2012 and 12 January 2013; - vision, objectives and strategic options survey conducted between December 2012 and January 2013; - consultation on the preferred option in October 2013. - 1.7 This Consultation Statement provides an overview of each of the above stages of consultation in accordance with Section 15(2) of Part 5 of the Regulations.
+- an 'issues' survey conducted between May and June 2012; - a 'call for sites' from local landowners during July 2012; - a housing needs survey conduction in collaboration with the Borough Council of Wellingborough during August and September 2012; - a vision, objectives and strategic options workshop held on 15 November 2012 with follow up drop-in session on 17 November 2012 and 12 January 2013; - vision, objectives and strategic options survey conducted between December 2012 and January 2013; - consultation on the preferred option in October 2013; - a 6 week Regulation 14 consultation on the draft plan between 19th March 2014 and 30th April 2014. - 1.7 This Consultation Statement provides an overview of each of the above stages of consultation in accordance with Section 15(2) of Part 5 of the Regulations.
 Further details are provided on the Neighbourhood Plan website.